Drug Abuse Resistance Education

 - Students will understand the physical, emotional, social and legal risks and effects of alcohol, tobacco, marijuana and inhalants on their developing brains and bodies.

-- Students will compare and contrast the normative beliefs of peers in their classroom with the national data about teen use of ATOD (alcohol, drugs and other drugs) and revise their understanding/beliefs about how many peers do not use ATOD.
+- Students will compare and contrast the normative beliefs of peers in their classroom with the national data about teen use of ATOD (alcohol, tobacco and other drugs) and revise their understanding/beliefs about how many peers do not use ATOD.

 - Students will expand their knowledge about a variety of positive things to do in their school and community (pro-Social behavior) that do not involve the use of ATOD and will choose to engage in those activities rather than use of ATOD.